 Since students LOVE writing with all the different writing instruments in the writing center, I decided to do a version where they get to practice writing their names with different writing instruments too.

 In recent years we have started using iPads, therefore we also practice typing names as well as sizing the text, choosing text color, and moving text.
 It is a fun, simple introduction to using the keyboard and iPad.

 Students use their name plates as reference and type their names on the iPad choosing the font and text color they wish.
-Then they drag and place the text on the line.

 Next, they count the number of letters in their names and type the number and place it in the box.